 - Then set the selection to your loop point.
 (You also can read Official tutorial how to control Audacity while selecting the best loop points positions)

-- Next step: open "File -> edit metatags"
+- Next step: open "Edit -> edit metatags"

 - Find in a list of tags the empty fields, double-click on a title and set "LOOPSTART".
 Then double click value and type number of selection begin.

-Do same with "LOOPEND", But with end samples value.
-(LOOPLENGTH will work too, but instead of loop end sample position, the length between beginning and end in samples.
+Do same with "LOOPEND", But with end samples value. ("LOOPLENGTH" will work too, but instead of loop end sample position, the length between beginning and end in samples.
 If you plan to use your songs also in RPG Maker, please use "LOOPLENGTH" tag instead of "LOOPEND".).

 Important: Be careful, you must keep even two samples after loop end or loop will not work!